scalar-labs/scalardl-web-client-sdk/README.md

   CLIENT_RUNTIME_ERROR: 602,
 };
 ```

+## Envoy configuration
+Scalar DLT server relies on a custom header called `rpc.status-bin` to share error metadata with the client.
+This means envoy need to be
+configured to expose this header to the client.
+Concretely, `rpc.status-bin` need to be added to the `expose-headers` field of the [cors configuration](https://www.envoyproxy.io/docs/envoy/latest/api-v2/api/v2/route/route_components.proto#envoy-api-msg-route-corspolicy).

 ## Contributing
 This library is mainly maintained by the Scalar Engineering Team, but of course we appreciate any help.